 We also always watch A Christmas Carol, and my favorite version is the original black-and-white one with Alistair Sim.
 It's scary, and really frightened me when I was a kid, but in a good way!

 My favorite version of The Nutcracker ballet these days is Mark Morris' The Hard Nut.
 I love the traditional Nutcracker, but this one is really fun for a change.
 The story is more closely aligned to Hoffmann's original "Nutcracker and the Mouse King" and has every note of the classic Tchaikovsky music, but the story takes place in 1970's suburban America.
 It's campy, hilarious and exquisite.
-You can see excerpts on the Mark Morris Dance Group website's Holiday Special.

 My family celebrates Hanukkah too, and when the kids were young we always played Oy Chanukah, with traditional klezmer music in Yiddish, Hanukah Sing-Along for Kids featuring holiday songs in Hebrew, which are so familiar to me from my childhood, and we danced and sang to Woody Guthrie's Hanuka Dance sung by Nancy Raven.
 I still listen to these on Hanukkah, even though my kids have flown the nest.